Please wait while page data are computed.

 The voter will receive an email containing a unique personal vote ticket and two links to vote and to display the results of the vote.
 Naturally a voter can only vote once.
 All the emails are erased from the vote machine memory after use.

 NB: Check carefully the emails.
 All emails must exist and be valid and must not block emails from ADoodle.org.
 An excellent practice, with this list, is for you to send an announcement email to the participants (using your own email account), before creating this vote.
 It will help you detect defective addresses.
+Once the vote created, note that the emails addresses can no longer be changed.
 See 'Help' tab about vote creators.

 You may define weights for the voters by indicating a weight after each email address.
 Do not worry about the format, simply put a weight number (integer or floating point value) after the email.
 The weights will be extracted whether they are alone or in parenthesis or brackets or else.